-The involuntary muscle movements encourage them to use their muscles and the water “cushions” their body; creating a stronger resistance of movements which strengthens the muscles surrounding their joints and spine.
+The involuntary muscle movements encourage them to use their muscles and the water “cushions” their body; creating a stronger resistance of movements that strengthens the muscles surrounding their joints and spine.
 Inspire Mum & Baby has helped and managed many cases of such babies.
 We found that the results are much faster than land-based therapies.

-By Linda Tan, Head Coach, Trainer & Therapist, Inspire Mum & Baby
+By Linda Tan, Head Coach, Trainer & Therapist, Inspire Mum & Baby.